FAQ: Farm Preservation and Transition

 First make some phone calls to the following agencies and organizations to ask if they know of anyone looking to farm:

 - Your county extension office.
-Ask an Expert to speak to the agent working with field crops or horticultural crops
+Ask to speak to the agent working with field crops or horticultural crops

 - Carolina Farm Stewardship Association and as if they know of anyone looking to farm